bem-contrib/stat-counters/README.md

 # Statistics counters BEM library

-A library for web analytics that provides site statistics counters to all BEM-based project.
+A library for web analytics that provides site statistics counters to any BEM-based project.

 ## Blocks inside
   - [yandex-metrica](#link_to_the_block_in_your_repo) — uses [Yandex.Metrica](https://metrica.yandex.com) service.